NickMcConnell/AngbandPlus/docs/faq.rst

 Bug reports should include:

+* that you are playing Xygos, not standard Angband or some other variant
 * your current operating system (e.g. Windows 10)
 * what version the problem appeared in
 * the best steps you can figure out to reproduce the bug.